 LC More from Micol Note

-Micol Negrin has a little more wisdom to impart on the ingredients for this recipe: “Amaretti are almond macaroons, crunchy and dry and laced with bitter almonds.
+Author Micol Negrin has a little more wisdom to impart on the amaretti required for this recipe.
+“Amaretti are almond macaroons, crunchy and dry and laced with bitter almonds.
 Piedmont is the region of Italy best known for its amaretti.
 When I was little, my parents bought large quantities wrapped in multicolored paper, which they offered to guests in a dramatic glass bowl.
 Aside from being a favored dessert, amaretti are used in numerous savory recipes in northern Italy and often appear in fillings for fresh pasta or stuffed roasted vegetables such as baby onions.”
-You can now consider yourself clued up.
-Don’t forget to look out your most dramatic bowls for serving.
+You can now consider yourself an amaretti expert.

 - Quick Glance

 - 50 M

 - Serves 4

 - 4 ripe but firm peaches, halved and pitted, peel on

 - 1/4 cup sugar